fresh ink

 the more the man

-The More The Man is the third and most recent poster I designed for Fresh Ink.
+The More The Man was the last poster I designed for Fresh Ink’s 23-24 season.
 Having created Honey Girl and Orpheus In The Overworld primarily with Photoshop and digital effects, I really wanted to experiment with making something illustrated entirely by hand, and felt that the rich, colorful setting of New Orleans was an excellent place to explore that.
 The play is centered around a young Black man named King.
 It focuses on his experience learning to understand himself in the context of where he grew up and navigating what matters to him in the present, and where he wants to end up in the future.
 I wanted to visually position King as a dreamer, with the city skyline and the setting sun illuminating the backdrop and adding depth and possibility to his world.